Tiu Keng Leng station

 The station is situated next to the developments of Kin Ming Estate and Choi Ming Court.
 Its main entrance is located on Chui Ling Road.
 There is a public transport area outside the station for interchange to ground-level transport.

 History

 Tiu Keng Leng station was built under the Tseung Kwan O Extension contract 602, which was awarded in 1999 to the Paul Y-CREC Joint Venture.
 The station opened on Sunday, 18 August 2002, the day the new Tseung Kwan O line fully opened for service.

-Public toilets and a babycare room opened within the paid area on 20 February 2019 as part of an MTR initiative to install such facilities at interchange stations.
+Public toilets and a babycare room opened within the paid area on 20 February 2019 as part of an MTR expansion of facilities at interchange stations.

 Station layout

-Passengers from Tseung Kwan O who wish to travel to other destinations in Kowloon can ride the Tseung Kwan O line to Yau Tong, where they can interchange at the opposite platform for the Kwun Tong line.
+Passengers from Tseung Kwan O who wish to travel to other destinations in Kowloon can ride the Tseung Kwan O line to Tiu Keng Leng, where they can interchange at the opposite platform for the Kwun Tong line.